 Delaware has 26 miles of beautiful sandy Atlantic beaches, with the favorite being Rehoboth Beach.
 Over half a million people turn out each year to grace the beautiful shores and stroll Rehoboth’s enticing boardwalk.

-The town has an ambiance that you immediately feel welcome in.
+The town has an ambiance that makes you immediately feel welcome.
 Local businesses strive to keep customers happy with souvenirs, boutique shopping, and delicious eateries.